melchor629/webterminal.js/README.md

 ==============

 A terminal emulator for the web.
 It's inspired in the bash environment, to entertain it, as in this 404 example: [SrRBR007 404' error page](http://srrbr007.tk/melchor629/404.htm).
+If you clone the repository, you can open the *webterminal.html* and prove the project in a Mac-like terminal :P.

 ## Basic usage
 It's easy to use.
 You, firstly, need a html file with the basics `<head> <body>` and create a `<div>` with a class identifier.
 Ex.: